Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: Introduction

-A certain form of this eigenvalue problem for a point pattern can be addressed, on a topological point of view, by the knowledge of the \textit{Ellis enveloping semigroup} of its dynamical system $(\mathbb{X}, \mathbb{R}^d)$.
-This semigroup has been introduced for dynamical systems by Ellis and Gottschalk \cite{EllGo} as a way to study actions of a group on a compact space from an algebraic point of view.
-In a series of papers, Glasner investigated this semigroup for fairly general dynamical systems (see the review \cite{Gl} and references therein), and him together with Megrelishvili showed in \cite{GlMe} that a dichotomy occurs on the Ellis semigroup $E(\mathbb{X}, \mathbb{R}^d)$: It is either sequentially compact or contains a topological copy of $\beta \mathbb{N}$ the $Stone-\check{C}ech$ compactification of the integers.
-The former situation admits several equivalent formulations and when it occurs the underlying dynamical system is called \textit{tame} \cite{Gl0}.
-Tame systems are dynamically simple: Indeed it is proved in \cite{Gl2} that they are uniquely ergodic, almost automorphic and measurably conjugated with a Kronecker system.
-In the vocabulary of eigenfunctions this means that continuous eigenfunctions of the system separates a residual subset of full measure in the underlying compact space.
-In the topic of point patterns this just asserts that, following the characterization of model sets provided in \cite{BaaLenMo}, a point pattern admitting the Meyer property and with a tame dynamical system must be a regular model set.
+A certain form of this eigenvalue problem for a point pattern can be addressed, from a topological point of view, by the knowledge of the \textit{Ellis enveloping semigroup} of its dynamical system $(\mathbb{X}, \mathbb{R}^d)$.
+This semigroup was introduced for dynamical systems by Ellis and Gottschalk \cite{EllGo} as a way to study actions of a group on a compact space from an algebraic point of view.
+In a series of papers, Glasner investigated this semigroup for fairly general dynamical systems (see the review Glasner \cite{Gl} and references therein), and he and Megrelishvili showed in \cite{GlMe} that the Ellis semigroup $E(\mathbb{X}, \mathbb{R}^d)$ obeys a dichotomy: It is either the sequential closure of the acting group $\mathbb{R}^d$ or contains a topological copy of the Stone-\v{C}ech compactification $\beta \mathbb{N}$ of the integers.
+The former situation admits several equivalent formulations, and when it occurs the underlying dynamical system is called \textit{tame}; see Glasner \cite{Gl0}.
+Tame systems are dynamically simple: Indeed it is proved in Glasner \cite{Gl2} that they are uniquely ergodic, almost automorphic and measurably conjugated with a Kronecker system.
+In particular, a point pattern with the Meyer property and a tame dynamical system must be a model set.